Harneet6147/Harneet6147/README.md

 - ⚡ Fun fact: ...
 -->
 ### :woman_technologist: About Me :
 - :telescope: I’m a Backend and Blockchain Developer working on day to day projects to upskill myself.
-In future I wish to work in the blockchain ecosystem as Full stack DApp Developer.
+Currently I work on the Ethereum Blockchain but in future I wish to work on other blockchains like Solana and other rust based blockchains.
 I am also a competetive programmmer.

 - :seedling: I also write content related to Web3 and blockchain.